Jim Rome: Broadcasting career

-In early 2003, Rome was interviewing friend Mark Shapiro, executive producer of programming and production at ESPN, on his radio program.
-Unexpectedly, the two began to discuss a possible return of Rome to ESPN and within a few months, Rome was officially rehired to host Rome Is Burning.
-Rome openly attributes the interview as being the impetus to his return to television.
+From 2003 to 2012 Rome hosted a television show Jim Rome Is Burning (originally Rome Is Burning), which aired on ESPN in the United States and TSN2 in Canada.
+Beginning in April 2012, Rome had a television sports talk show on CBS Sports Network named Rome.
+During the same time period he had a monthly TV sports/entertainment talk show on Showtime named Jim Rome on Showtime.
+Rome concluded in March 2015.
+Other past hosting jobs include sports discussion television shows Talk2 (ESPN2, 1993 to 1998), The FX Sports Show (FX), and The Last Word (Fox Sports Net).

 Controversy and incidents

-Rome gained notoriety in 1994 for an incident on his ESPN2 television show, Talk2, when his guest was NFL quarterback Jim Everett (at the time Everett was with the New Orleans Saints).
+Rome gained notoriety in 1994 for an incident on Talk2 when his guest was NFL quarterback Jim Everett (who was then with the New Orleans Saints).
 Rome had often referred to Everett on radio as "Chris" (after Chris Evert, the female tennis player), suggesting that Everett was less than a man whenever he shied away from getting hit by the defense.
 Everett appeared as a guest on the television show, where he warned Rome about repeating the insult.
 Rome continued to address Everett as "Chris" and Everett overturned the table between them and shoved Rome to the floor while still on the air.
 Their confrontation resulted in no legal action and Rome publicly apologized to Everett.
 Rome considers the event as one of his mistakes early in his career.

 In 1997, hockey legend Gordie Howe announced an attempt to play a shift with the International Hockey League's Detroit Vipers, which would allow Howe to claim he has played professional hockey in six decades.
 Rome challenged the star, who was 69, offering a bounty of $3,000 to any player on the team playing against the Vipers to take Howe out of the game permanently by saying, "Drop gloves with Howe and pummel this old fool back to reality."
-The bounty (which reached at least $5,071 would be given to anyone landing a punch on Howe).
+The bounty, which reached at least $5,071, would be given to anyone landing a punch on Howe.
 Rome clarified the statements were a joke.

 In 2012, Rome was involved in a controversy with NBA Commissioner David Stern.
 During an interview, Rome asked Stern about the conspiracy theories that the NBA draft lottery was fixed in favor of the New Orleans Hornets.
 Rome said, "Was the fix in for the lottery?"
 Stern replied with two answers: "Number one, no; and a statement, shame on you for asking."
 He proceeded to ask Rome the loaded question, "Have you stopped beating your wife yet?"
 Stern intended to suggest that the subject has been asked a question he can not answer without incriminating himself.
 He was saying he felt Rome was being unfair.

 On January 1, 2015, Rome sent out a tweet, "Is... anyone not in a marching band who thinks those dorks running around with their instruments are cool?"
 After backlash, he deleted the tweet and apologized.
 The incident inspired the hashtag "#MarchOnRome".